 The game has the protagonist- Gabriel Belmont, member of the “Brotherhood of Light”, an elite group of knights of protect innocent people from beasts and monsters- searching for the three Lords of Shadow, to collect three pieces of a mask known as the God Mask, so that he can bring back the dead, and kill off his foes once and for all.
 With betrayal, love, revenge, anger and hatred, all stuffed into a single action packed story, coupled with the mind blowing, gory gameplay, we can expect Castlevania: Lords of Shadow to be one of the most compelling and immersing games ever.

 The game has a lot of similarities to Sony’s massive franchise, God of War.
 Not only are the enemy models, the presentation style, the music composition and the story theme very similar, the main weapon that is used by both the characters are very similar as well- chained swords/whips are very hard to differentiate from each other.

 Even the boss battles seem very similar- giant bosses have often been the thing of God of War, and Gaia, Chronos and Ares best exemplify that.
 Even the magical spells look identical to each other.
 I don’t fear the game will not be good, just because it might be a God of War rip-off.
 I fear it will loose its identity, and be lost in the crowd, just as so many action adventure titles have.
-A very good action adventure title, Dante’s Inferno, was received much less than it should have, only because it was much too similar to God of War for its own good.

 I’m pretty sure this game will have its own identity, and will be one of those games that set the standards for other games to come, and will always be remembered in the history of gaming as time goes on.